Flange: Compact flanges

 As the size of a compact flange increases it becomes relatively increasingly heavy and complex resulting in high procurement, installation and maintenance costs.

 Large flange diameters in particular are difficult to work with, and inevitably require more space and have a more challenging handling and installation procedure, particularly on remote installations such as oil rigs.

 The design of the flange face includes two independent seals.
 The first seal is created by application of seal seating stress at the flange heel, but it is not straight forward to ensure the function of this seal.

 Theoretically, the heel contact will be maintained for pressure values up to 1.8 times the flange rating at room temperature.

 Theoretically, the flange also remains in contact along its outer circumference at the flange faces for all allowable load levels that it is designed for.

 The main seal is the IX seal ring.
 The seal ring force is provided by the elastic stored energy in the stressed seal ring.
 Any heel leakage will give internal pressure acting on the seal ring inside intensifying the sealing action.
 This however requires the IX ring to be retained in the theoretical location in the ring groove which is difficult to ensure and verify during installation.

 The design aims at preventing exposure to oxygen and other corrosive agents.
 Thus, this prevents corrosion of the flange faces, the stressed length of the bolts and the seal ring.
 This however depends on the outer dust rim to remain in satisfactory contact and that the inside fluid is not corrosive in case of leaking into the bolt circle void.

 Applications of compact flanges

 The initial cost of the theoretical higher performance compact flange is inevitably higher than a regular flange due to the closer tolerances and significantly more sophisticated design and installation requirements.

 By way of example, compact flanges are often used across the following applications: subsea oil and gas or riser, cold work and cryogenics, gas injection, high temperature, and nuclear applications.

 Train wheels

-Trains and trams stay on their tracks primarily due to the conical geometry of their wheels.
-They also have a flange on one side to keep the wheels, and hence the train, running on the rails, when the limits of the geometry based alignment are reached, e.g. due to some emergency or defect.
+Most trains and trams stay on their tracks primarily due to the conical geometry of their wheels.
+They also have a flange on one side to keep the wheels, and hence the train, running on the rails when the limits of the geometry-based alignment are reached, either due to some emergency or defect, or simply because the curve radius is so small that self-steering normally provided by the coned wheel tread is no longer effective.